Music Curriculum Statement of Intent

 Socio-Historical: All music is linked throughout time, history and traditions

-ARE Year 7: Describe in basic terms what socio-historical means and why it is important in the music
+Describe in basic terms what socio-historical means and why it is important in the music.

 - Explain what society and history means.

-- Explore how the slave trade influenced the development of Jazz & Blues music
+- Explore how the slave trade influenced the development of Jazz and Blues music.

 Art Statement of Intent